r-grandorder/tri-hermes/en/pages/atlantis.md

 Are you all ready!?

 **Nemo Marine:**
-Aye, aye, Captain! ! !
+Aye, aye, Captain!!!

 **Nemo Nurse:**
-Aye, aye, Captain! ! !
+Aye, aye, Captain!!!

 **Nemo Professor:**
 The Hephaestus Klironomia are prepped and ready for administration, sir.